When you have a mantra you can always calm down and concentrate

 Even monks and nuns need their mantras

 It may seem scary and unattainable to sit still even for a few minutes and concentrate on…nothing.
 Two ways that concentration is achieved is through breathing exercises and having a sacred utterance.
 Believe it or not, all prayers are a form of meditation.
 And they are sacred utterances.
 Your prayers focus your thinking and help you concentrate.
+Just like what you can get from this source.
 Your mantra can be anything.
 I like to say Sut Nam, which is Sanskrit for “truth is my essence.”
 But I also use regular prayers.

 The word mantra can be broken down into two parts: “man,” which means mind, and “tra,” which means transport or vehicle.Chopra.com